 Honeywell is conducting an extensive test program and applying experience gained in developing ETOPS-ready auxiliary power units to ensure a trouble-free service introduction for the company's 6,000-8,000-lb.-thrust AS907, the engine certificated by the FAA in June 2002, for Bombardier's Challenger 300 business jet.
 "By the time entry-into-service occurs later this year, we will have accumulated over 30,000 test hours and more than 6,000 flight hours with this engine.
 Twenty years ago it ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Honeywell's Test Program Should Mean Trouble-Free Service Intro for the AS907".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Honeywell's Test Program Should Mean Trouble-Free Service Intro for the AS907".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.